MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 You can use hand rays to work with UI elements and holograms from a distance.
 You can use gaze to work with the instruction card from a distance, but you can’t manipulate holograms.

 >[!TIP]
 >When you author a guide, if your hand is visible, hand rays are enabled and gaze is disabled.
-To use gaze, place your hands at your side so the HoloLens 2 device can’t see your hands.
+To use gaze, place your hands at your side so the [!include[pn-hololens](../includes/pn-hololens.md)] 2 device can’t see your hands.

 ### To select a button or UI element with a hand ray